 Sobacha’s toasty aroma and sweet, nutty flavor come from the roasted buckwheat kernels that it’s made from.
 Despite the name, buckwheat is not a gluten-filled grain but rather a seed.
 The small, brown, pyramid-shaped seed is sometimes associated with Eastern European and Russian cuisine, where it is used in many popular dishes.
 If you’re a fan of Japanese noodles, you may also be familiar with soba noodles, but did you know the main ingredient is buckwheat?

-Sobacha buckwheat tea is gluten-free and safe for people with celiac sensitivity.
-Especially known for reducing blood sugar levels, sobacha is an excellent source of natural fiber.
-Aside from Japan, it is also a popular tea in China and Korea for its impressive health benefits.
+Sobacha buckwheat tea is gluten-free and safe for people with celiac disease or gluten allergies or sensitivities.
+Especially known for reducing blood sugar levels, sobacha is also an excellent source of natural fiber.
+Aside from Japan, it is also a popular tea in China and Korea because of its impressive health benefits.

 There are plenty of health benefits that this caffeine-free herbal tea can offer.